Nicholas Chamberlain: Early life and education

 Chamberlain was born in Staines and educated at Christleton High School.
 He then studied English and American Literature at St Chad's College, Durham, and graduated with a Bachelor of Arts (BA) degree in 1985.

 In 1988, Chamberlain entered Edinburgh Theological College, an Anglican theological college, to train for ordination.
 During this time he also studied theology at New College, Edinburgh (graduating with a Bachelor of Divinity (BD) degree in 1991) and undertook postgraduate research in American Literature at St Chad's College (completing his Doctor of Philosophy (PhD) degree in 1991).

 Ordained ministry

 He was ordained deacon at Durham Cathedral in 1991.
 He then served in the parish of St Mary, Cockerton, in the Diocese of Durham, where he was ordained priest in 1992.
 He served as curate of St Francis' Church, Newton Aycliffe, in 1994 before becoming team vicar there in 1995.
 The team became the Great Aycliffe Team Ministry when the parish of St Andrew, Great Aycliffe was added the following year.

 In 1998, he became priest in charge of St Barnabas' Burnmoor, also taking up the post of officer for Continuing Ministerial Education and Post Ordination Training in the Diocese of Durham.

 On 19 November 2015, Chamberlain was consecrated a bishop by Justin Welby, the Archbishop of Canterbury.

 In April 2019, he wrote an Easter devotional expressing thanks "that the silence over LGBT+ people has been broken."

+In February 2026 he became acting Bishop of Lincoln following the suspension of the current bishop, Stephen Conway.